LebCit/blog-doc/views/posts/posts-and-pages.md

 title: Posts and Pages
 date: 2022/11/12
 description: Writing with Markdown
-featuredImage: /images/posts-and-pages.avif
+featuredImage: /static/images/posts-and-pages.avif
-tags: [Blog-Doc, Posts, Pages, Server-Side]
+tags: [Blog-Doc,Posts,Pages,Server-Side]
 ---

-This post is intended to show you how to format a Markdown file to write a post or a page.
-I think that the most important tool for this task is the IDE, Integrated Development Environment, that you're using.
+This post intends to show you how to format a Markdown file to write a post or a page.
+The bellow instructions are applicable if you downloaded Blog-Doc and need to create manually a post or a page.
+Otherwise, head over the [administration page to create](/admin-create) with ease.

+The most important tool for this task is the IDE, Integrated Development Environment, that you're using.
 I'm using the one and only [VS Code](https://code.visualstudio.com/), the best IDE in my opinion, with [Prettier](https://prettier.io/) as a well known extension for VS Code [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
 Another great VS Code extension to write in Markdown with ease is [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
 If you are using another IDE, look for an addon/plugin/extension to format your Markdown files while writing a post or a page.

 ## Posts